 As an exploration-stage company, American Vanadium does not have any revenues from mining operations, and the Company has not yet achieved any commercial sales of CellCube systems.
 Its accounting policy is to expense mining exploration and evaluation expenditures incurred until technical and economic feasibility on a specific property has been established and the Company has obtained sufficient financing to fund mine development.
-The Company has established the technical and economic feasibility on its primary mineral property, Gibellini, but does not have the funds required for development.
-As such, the Company continues to recognize an expense for all exploration and evaluation expenditures as incurred.
+The Company does not have the funds required to develop its properties and continues to recognize an expense for all exploration and evaluation expenditures as incurred.